Why: Creating Photographs with Snow – Part 1

 EV is the unit of measurement the amount of light received by a sensor.

 By positively composing your exposure, the snow will appear white.
 It's up to you to perform some tests and check the result on the screen and with the histogram to determine the correct value.

 If you are shooting in manual mode without using Auto ISO mode, I recommend overexposing the exposure with the previous method by increasing the sensitivity for a given aperture and speed.

 If you are shooting in manual mode using Auto ISO mode, you only need to compensate your exposure positively for the scene.
 This is the equivalent of the semi-automatic mode.

-My advice is that when shooting the snow is neither too gray nor too white.
+My advice is that when shooting, the snow is neither too gray nor too white.
 It is at the moment of development with the computer that you will set the tones you want.

-Manage White Balance
+Managing White Balance

 The second technical problem in photographing snowy scenes is that of the white balance setting.

 Large, snow-covered expanses tend to absorb the color of ambient light.
 If the sky of your scene is very cloudy, the snow will appear with a bluish tint.

 You have two choices.
 You can set the white balance to cloud mode, or you can manually set the white balance using a special card.
 This second choice is the method I use.